YOUR SUBJECT IS BUT A PORTAL TO THE LEARNER

 From that day forward I saw Tony’s in a completely different light.
-I felt a great deal of compassion for what Tony had to deal with at home.
+I felt a lot of compassion for what Tony had to deal with at home.
 I began allocating more task based roles for him like allowing him to come to the front of the class and flip the pages of the song chart.
 He became ‘The official song chart page flipper’.
 I also let him hold and speak for our class puppet.

 Incidentally, letting children act or talk through a puppet is great therapy.
 They will feel free to express themselves openly and you can often find out a lot more about what is going on in their lives than you ever could talking to them directly.
 Our class puppet was a king and Tony really enjoyed giving Spanish commands in a gruff voice through the king.
 I read between the lines and understood that he was probably telling me how his father spoke to the household.